 6. How will I know how my child is doing; how will you help me support my child's learning?
 SEND Code of Practice 6.79 Bullet 3 & 5 Arrangements for consulting parents/carers

-We welcome communication with each parent/carer to learn more about their child - face to face or remotely
+We welcome communication with each parent/carer to learn more about their child.

 Planned opportunities for parents/carers to work with us, include: